-The Board of Governors Policy #7 Ethics is incorporated into this Manual by reference.
+The Board of Governors Policy #7 Ethics, Conflict of Interest, and Conflict of Commitment is incorporated into this Manual by reference.

 B. AT-WILL EMPLOYMENT

 Pierpont Community & Technical College is an 'at-will employer" for Nonclassified staff, which means that the College or the employee can terminate the employment relationship with or without reason at any time, with or without notice.